chapleau/simplefwk-utilitytools/readme.md

 ###Reading from a TTree

 ``RootNtupleReaderTool`` is a simple tool that can be used to read branches out of a TTree.
-It can be used in Python as in this example:
+The following illustrates its usage in Python:

 ````python
 root_svc_reader = RootNtupleReaderTool("RootToolReader","tree.root", "ttree")